-Often, threats are a result of chronic teasing/verbal abuse of another student.
+Threats are often a result of chronic teasing/verbal abuse of another student.
 At other times, threats can be a result of discussions in a group of students that escalate to a stated threat.
 In these examples, any student involved, whether or not she/he was the one that issued the threat, may have to meet with the local police.
-This is because these students were involved, to some degree, in the situation, i.e., in the interaction, as a witness, etc.
+This is because these students were involved in the situation to some degree, i.e., in the interaction, as a witness, etc.